HURG-IIDX/ITG-Noteskins/README.md

 ---------- License ----------

-These noteskins are public domain and I really gon't care how theyre used/edited/shared whatsoever.
+These noteskins are public domain and I really don't care how theyre used/edited/shared whatsoever.
 I just hope you enjoy them!